HQSquantumsimulations/qoqo_qryd/README.md

 ## OpenSSL

-Acknowledgments related to using OpenSSL for http requests
+Acknowledgments related to using OpenSSL for http requests:

-"This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)"
+"This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)."

 This product includes cryptographic software written by Eric Young (eay@cryptsoft.com).
 This product includes software written by Tim